UK government backs down on plans to rip up corruption rules after sleaze claims | Politics

 "This is one of the most unedifying episodes I have seen in my 16 years as a Member of Parliament," said Mark Harper, a Conservative lawmaker who rebelled against his party to oppose the plans.
 Another Conservative politician, Peter Bone, said his office had been vandalised because he voted in favour of the changes.

 Faced with growing outrage, Jacob Rees-Mogg, the Leader of the House of Commons who is in charge of organising government business, said although parliament had voted to change the system, the plan could not proceed without the cooperation of opposition parties.
-The Speaker of the House of Commons later granted an emergency debate on Monday to consider any changes to the parliamentary standards system.
+Parliament will now be given a fresh opportunity to vote on Paterson's proposed suspension, a spokesman for the prime minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)